VincentPagran/JS_Gladiator/README.md

-# JS_Gladiator
+# JS Gladiator
-A gladiator Simulator written in Javascript
-This app simulates a  Gladiator battle.
+This app simulates a Gladiator battle and is written in JavaScript.